 HOW SPIRITUAL COUNSELING SERVICES CAN HELP

-Offer you help in dealing with feelings of guilt, anger, and
+- Offer you help in dealing with feelings of guilt, anger, and

 despair or in exploring the question, "Why is this happening to me?"

 - Help you find new or renewed meaning in life after a diagnosis.

-Offer practical help from your place of worship, including assistance with transportation or visitation services.
+- Offer practical help from your place of worship, including assistance with transportation or visitation services.

 HOW DO YOU FIND THESE SERVICES?

-Hospitals often employ pastoral counselors.
+- Hospitals often employ pastoral counselors.
 Ask your doctor,

 nurse, or social worker.
 If you belong to a church, synagogue or other